iAmCorey/devtoolset/README.md

 - **SEO Friendly**: Optimized for search engines with dynamic metadata.
 - **Easy Deployment**: Simple deployment process to Vercel.
 - **Built-in Analytics Support**: Integrated analytics support scripts, compatible with Google Analytics and Plausible Analytics.
+- **i18n**: Support multiple languages and can be easily extended to support more languages.
+- **Dark Mode**: Support dark mode and can be easily extended to support more themes.

 ## Prerequisites